‘RHONJ’ Star Teresa Giudice And Husband Joe Are Reportedly Not Filing For Divorce, Despite Cheating Rumors

 Teresa Giudice and her husband, Joe Giudice, are reportedly staying marriage, despite the swirling rumors regarding Teresa’s alleged infidelity.

-According to a new report, the Real Housewives of New Jersey cast members won’t be filing for divorce anytime soon because, their daughters, Gia, 18, Gabriella, 15, Milania, 14, and Audriana, 10, reportedly want them to stay together.
+According to a new report, the Real Housewives of New Jersey cast members won’t be filing for divorce anytime soon because, their daughters — Gia, 18, Gabriella, 15, Milania, 14, and Audriana, 10 — reportedly want them to stay together.

 “Neither Teresa nor Joe will be filing for divorce anytime because of the girls who really want them to stay together,” a source close to the family told Hollywood Life on October 17.